Loading...

 Accessed 2025-01-15

-Georgia requires a Real Estate License; CAM License for community associations for property management.
+Georgia requires a Real Estate Salesperson/Broker License; Community Association Manager (CAM) License for community association management for property management.
 75 hours of pre-licensing education required.
 Complete 75-hour pre-licensing course.
 Georgia also requires CAM licensing for community association managers.
 Licensing is managed through the Georgia Real Estate Commission.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.